temporalio/edu-interacting-with-workflows-java-code/exercises/sending-signals-client/README.md

 In this part of the exercise, you will create a stub on the Workflow that you wish to Signal, which is `PizzaWorkflow`.

-1. Recall that the Workflow ID for this Workflow is `pizza-workflow-order-XD001`.
+1. Recall that the Workflow ID for this Workflow is `pizza-workflow-order-XD001`
-1. Edit the `SignalClient.java` in the `src/main/java/sendingsignalsclient` subdirectory and modify the `newWorkflowStub()` method to get a stub of a running workflow.
+1. Edit the `SignalClient.java` in the `src/main/java/sendingsignalsclient` subdirectory and modify the `newWorkflowStub()` method to get a stub for that Workflow
-   1. Change the Workflow ID from `CHANGE_ME` to the Workflow ID of the running Workflow.
+   1. Change the Workflow ID from `CHANGE_ME` to the Workflow ID above
-1. Save the file.
+1. Save the file

 ## Part B: Sending a Signal to the Pizza Workflow

-Now that you have a stub on the Workflow you wish to Signal (`PizzaWorkflow`), we will now send `fulfillOrderSignal`.
+Now that you have a stub for the Workflow you wish to Signal (`PizzaWorkflow`), we will now send `fulfillOrderSignal`.

-1. Continue editing the `SignalClient.java` in the `src/main/java/sendingsignalsclient` subdirectory.
+1. Continue editing the `SignalClient.java` in the `src/main/java/sendingsignalsclient` subdirectory
-1. Using the stub defined above, send the signal by calling the `fulfillOrderSignal()` method, passing `true` as a parameter.
+1. Using the stub defined above, send the Signal by calling the `fulfillOrderSignal()` method, passing `true` as a parameter
-1. Save the file.
+1. Save the file

 ## Part C: Run the Workflow

 To run the Workflow:

-1. In all terminals, change directories to the Exercise 2 directory `sending-signals-external`.
+1. In all terminals, change directories to the Exercise 2 directory `sending-signals-external`
-   1. If you're in the GitPod environment, you can run `ex2`.
+   1. If you're in the GitPod environment, you can run `ex2`
-1. In one terminal, compile the code using `mvn clean compile`.
+1. In one terminal, compile the code using `mvn clean compile`
-1. In the same terminal, start the Worker by running `mvn exec:java -Dexec.mainClass="sendingsignalsclient.SendSignalClientWorker"`.
+1. In the same terminal, start the Worker by running `mvn exec:java -Dexec.mainClass="sendingsignalsclient.SendSignalClientWorker"`
-   1. If you're in the GitPod environment, you can instead run `ex2w` to start the worker
+   1. If you're in the GitPod environment, you can instead run `ex2w` to start the Worker
 1. In another terminal, start the Workflow by running `mvn exec:java -Dexec.mainClass="sendingsignalsclient.Starter"`.
-This will start the Workflow, which you will see waiting for a Signal.
+This will start the Workflow, which you will see waiting for a Signal
    1. If you're in the GitPod environment, you can instead run `ex2st` to start the Workflow
 1. In another terminal, send the signal by running `mvn exec:java -Dexec.mainClass="sendingsignalsclient.SignalClient"`
    1. If you're in the GitPod environment, you can instead run `ex2sg` to send the Signal